Smoking harms nearly every organ of the body. But when you quit, you’ll notice a difference all over.

 Smoking is the leading cause of heart attacks and heart disease.
 But many of these heart risks can be reversed simply by quitting smoking.
 Quitting can lower your blood pressure and heart rate almost immediately.
-Your risk of a heart attack declines within 24 hours.

 - When you quit smoking, your blood will become thinner and less likely to form dangerous blood clots.
 Your heart will also have less work to do because it will be able to move the blood around your body more easily.